alemusu/ai_assistant/README.md

 Main points:
 - IMPORTANT!
 I want to create an actual AI, with it's information retrieval algorithms, machine learning, etc. Not just a fixed voice command bot.
 - IMPORTANT!
 I want to understand what I do.
 Mainly the math implied.
 I don't want to just copy code blindly hell nah
-Objectives:
 - implement it into a raspberry pi 5 that I got for christmas to run uninterruptedly and be my mate
-- create an AI voice chatbot (similar to JARVIS u know) that can look information for me and be actually usefull
+- AI voice chatbot (similar to JARVIS u know) that can look information for me and be actually usefull
 - control IOT devices I'm making with ESP32s